 Brands that want to enter the Chinese market should understand that Chinese consumers don’t buy products they don’t know, therefore branding in China is essential to reach consumers and sell your products.
 In China, when you want to buy a product, people rely on people who have already tried that product, friends, reviews on social networks, and especially the reviews of their idols.

 Therefore, a good digital marketing campaign is essential to allow your brand to enter the Chinese market.
 With over 800 million Internet users today and a vibrant social media scene, well thought out digital marketing in Chinese strategy is essential.

 The solution for a successful digital marketing campaign is to adapt your strategy to the market.
-Copying a strategy that works in your country might be risky because tradition and culture are of primary importance for the Chinese and it is a good move for brands to refer to Chinese.
+Copying a strategy that works in your country might be risky because tradition and culture are of primary importance for the Chinese and it is a good move for brands to refer to the Chinese.

-Therefore, you should localize your content and promote your products on Chinese channels like the Chinese search engine Baidu, Chinese social networks like Wechat and Weibo, Chinese forums, and Q&A platforms and then sell your products on Chinese e-commerce platforms.
+Therefore, you should localize your content and promote your products on Chinese channels like the Chinese search engine Baidu, Chinese social networks like WeChat and Weibo, Chinese forums, and Q&A platforms, and then sell your products on Chinese e-commerce platforms.

 Use Baidu to get visibility in the Chinese market

 When the Chinese need to search for information or check something: they use Baidu.
 Baidu is the most powerful search engine in China, the most used.
 Have you ever heard of this Chinese expression: “Baidu yi xia ba” (the equivalent of “google it”)?

 The first step of your digital marketing campaign is to get visibility on Baidu.
 How to do so?